yashrane/DiscordScraper/README.md

 <img src="https://raw.githubusercontent.com/yashrane/DiscordScraper/master/img/Years.png">
 </p>

 Looking at the distribution of class years, it's pretty clear that the chat is dominated by freshman, with almost twice as many freshman as any other group.
-This is reflected in some of our freshman-oriented channels, such as #questions and #roommates-finder, which are both dominated by incoming first years
+This is reflected in some of our freshman-oriented channels, such as `#questions` and `#roommates-finder`, which are both dominated by incoming first years